seermedical/qa-code-test/README.md

 ## Activity - Write a helper function called getUrl()

-1. Create a new file called `helpers`.
-Write in any language.
+Create a new file called `helpers` in your preferred language.
-2. The function, getUrl, takes one parameter `environmentVariable` and returns a string which is the corresponding URL for the specified environment
+The function, getUrl, takes one parameter `environmentVariable` and returns a string which is the corresponding URL for the specified environment

 | Environment name | URL |
 |---|---|